 Over the past 3-4 years, online shopping has caught on in a big way in India, especially with special and festive sales several times during the year.
-With Amazon and Flipkart set for yet another sale, here are some online shopping tips to save money.
+With yet another sale coming up shortly, here are some online shopping tips to save money.

 1. First, make a shopping list

 An obvious tip but a time-saving one.
-Decide what to buy so you can save a lot of time by zeroing in on the best offer for that product instead of just aimlessly scrolling around different categories for deals.
+Decide in advance what to buy so you can save a lot of time by zeroing in on the best offer for that product instead of just aimlessly scrolling around different websites/categories for deals.